gopine/diary/2024/September/September 24 (Tue).md

 I think it can make components much more reusable and adaptable.

 Need to experiment with it more to see the real-world impact.

+I should start using container queries more often.